so61pi/examples/function-checklist/readme.rst

 #.
 Is ``F`` written in favor of readability instead of performance?
 #.
 Are ``F``'s inputs placed in **(in, in-out)** order?
 #.
+Do ``F``'s inputs follow below convention?

+   - In inputs that ``F`` consumes are passed by value.
+   - In inputs that ``F`` does not consume are passed by const reference.
+   - In-out inputs are passed by non-const reference.
+   - Optional inputs should use ``Optional`` class (or something similar) instead of pointer.

+     * Except for string or vector as their empty state can be treated as optional, but it should be documented.

+#.
 Are ``F``'s outputs placed in **(out, error)** order?
 #.
 Variables